 Applications for admissions are received online.
-Eligibility for admission to B.L.I.Sc is a pass in degree of any other university recognised as equivalent thereto.
+Eligibility criteria for admission to B.Sc.
+Computer Science is a pass in Higher Secondary Examination or any other examination recognized as equivalent thereto by the University of Kerala with Mathematics as one of the optional subjects.